swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

     $ ls -a
     .  ..  .git  README.md  report.tex stats.py  test_stats.py

-Ok, awesome!
-We were able to checkout the updated version of the repository.
+Ok, awesome, we were able to checkout the updated version of the repository.

 Let's try making one set of changes.
 We'll add some content to the report